Itz-fork/Mega.nz-Bot/README.md

 # Mega.nz-Bot
-A Simple Telegram Bot written in Python using Pyrogram Library to Do [Somethings](https://github.com/Itz-fork/Mega.nz-Bot#features) Related to [Mega.nz](https://mega.nz/) Cloud Storage.
+A simple telegram bot written in Python using Pyrogram framework to help you to manage [Mega.nz](https://mega.nz/) cloud storage with telegram.

 # Features
-- All Mega.nz Files / Folder Links supported (For folder links use `/megadl` command)
+- ⚡ Download, Upload & Import files easily
+- 📱 Mega.nz user account support
-- No login required
+- 🙅‍♂️ No login required
-- Auto Detect File Type Before Upload to Telegram
+- 🖇️ Almost all file / folder links are supported
-- Can be used as Private or Public Bot
+- 🛡️ Can be used as either public or private bot
-- Mega User Account Supported
-- Upload Files From Telegram / Direct Link to Mega.nz
-- Import Files From Public Mega.nz Url
-- Inline Mode [Still In Development Stage: BETA]
+- 🕵️‍♂️ Inline Mode [Still In Development Stage: BETA]

 # Deploy